Overview of Remove Background in Illustrator

 You can click the first anchor point again to finish the outline.
 Now a dotted outline surrounds the object.

-Step #4: To show all the objects, you can click the select tool.
+Step 4: To show all the objects, you can click the select tool.
 The region of the picture you outlined is now contemplated as an object of its own.
-Both the newly chosen object and its background will now have outlines that are selected and surrounds them.
+Both the newly chosen object and its background will now have outlines that are selected and surround them.

 2. Using The Magic Wand Tool